Smithsonite/SmitKub/README.md

 * [picool](playbooks/picool/main.yml) - This is the fan software for the classic pi cases
   * This has a dependency of the [picool](https://galaxy.ansible.com/csmithson12345/picool) ansible role
 * [updates](playbooks/updates/main.yml) - This performs apt updates and upgrades
-  * This has a dependency of the [apupdate](https://galaxy.ansible.com/csmithson12345/aptupdate) ansible role
+  * This has a dependency of the [aptupdate](https://galaxy.ansible.com/csmithson12345/aptupdate) ansible role

 ### **Cron job**
-while some cron jobs will apparently leverage another user... using crontab -e dosent actually seem to do so... nor does it seem to obey any path or home modification. what i was able to do was execute a command as the ansible user leveraging su. it STILL does not leverage the path that the ansible user has... so
+while some cron jobs will apparently leverage another user... using crontab -e doesn't actually seem to do so... nor does it seem to obey any path or home modification. what i was able to do was execute a command as the ansible user leveraging su. it STILL does not leverage the path that the ansible user has... so

 * you need to navigate to the ansible dir for the specific playbook because you cannot pump the ansible.cfg in any other way